alanjcfs/KinectServer2/README.md

 The current version of websocketpp we are using is `0.7.0`.

+## Protocol Buffers

+Install Protocol Buffers: see `https://github.com/google/protobuf/releases` for instructions.
+The current version of protoc we are using is `3.0.0-beta-2`.
+Note that we are using `syntax = "proto3"` and the experimental `--js_out` feature.

 ## Finale

 Make sure the include folders are set appropriately for both Boost and websocketpp in `KinectServer/KinectServer.vcxproj`.
+Modify the additional dependencies field if needed.